SudoTV/stamp.sudo.tv/en-US/acquire/email/index.md

 %}
 </blockquote>

 If email is one of the methods of acquiring, send an email to [stamp@sudo.tv](mailto://stamp@sudo.tv) with the information of the stamp you want to acquire.
+If you have any question regards stamps, also send an email to [stamp@sudo.tv](mailto://stamp@sudo.tv) to contact us.